The Fubini Theorem for Normal Lie Subgroups of Index $2n$: An application of Fubini theorem to invariant theory

 which shows that there are three invariant polynomials of degree two, six invariant polynomials of degree four, ten invariant polynomials of degree six and so on.
-In fact, a Hilbert basis of the ring $\mathcal{P}(\Gamma)$ is given by
+Indeed, a Hilbert basis of the ring $\mathcal{P}(\Gamma)$ is given by